Unity-Technologies/usd-unity-sdk/BUILDING.md

 # Building from Source
-This document is intended for developers indending to build USD from source.
+This document is intended for developers intending to build USD from source.
 Start by understanding the layout of the source code:

  * [/bin](/bin) - binaries and scripts for maintaining the repo (generating bindings, etc).